EntryProtocol/EntryProtocol/README.md

 - Accomplished Bandit levels 10-12.
 Learnt and implemented ('base64') and ('tr').
 Connected ('tr') with ('A-Za-z' 'N-ZA-Mn-za-m').
 Differenciated between 'Encoding' and 'Encryption'.
 Understood the concept of 'ROT13'.
   -**Typing**: Successfully increased in 34.6 wpm @ 98.7% accuracy for 10 minutes.
   -**Extra**: Started mini Python side quests to develop a better understanding and master the basics for future scripting.
 Today's side quest: Completed an Odd/Even checker where you enter a number and the output checks whether it's an odd number or even.
 Implemented on ('input()'), variables and conditionals with depth of if/else.
--**Feb 25:** Finally reached the Silver milestone of above 40 wpm.
+- **Feb 25:** Finally reached the Silver milestone of above 40 wpm.
 I successfully reached 43.1 wpm @ 97.54% accuracy while practicing for 15 minutes today.
 I didn't do any extra bandit levels but I focused and implemented more on yesterday's new commands and concepts.

 ---